21 States Reject $18 Billion Offer From Drug Wholesalers to Settle Opioid Litigation -- 3rd Update | MarketScreener

 The dissenting states want a larger total amount, or for the sum to be paid out sooner than the proposed 18 years, according to people familiar with the matter.
 Some states are targeting between $22 billion and $32 billion over fewer than 18 years, according to a person familiar with the matter.

-The rejection is the latest setback in negotiations to resolve the nation's complex opioid-crisis litigation, which began several years ago.
-The majority of the lawsuits have been consolidated in federal court in Cleveland, though state attorneys general have largely pursued cases in their own state courts.
+The rejection is the latest setback in talks to resolve the thousands of lawsuits arising from the opioid crisis.
+The majority of suits filed against the drug industry have been brought by county and city governments and are consolidated in federal court in Cleveland.
+State attorneys general have largely pursued cases in their own state courts.

+The dissenting states' letter signals an agreement isn't likely before summer and will probably involve a larger sum than Wall Street anticipated, Evercore ISI analyst Elizabeth Anderson said in a note Friday to investors.

-The parties have been holding talks since at least October, when The Wall Street Journal reported that the three distributors -- McKesson Corp., AmerisourceBergen Corp., and Cardinal Health Inc. -- were in talks to collectively pay $18 billion over 18 years.
+The Wall Street Journal reported in October that three distributors -- McKesson Corp., AmerisourceBergen Corp., and Cardinal Health Inc. -- were in talks to collectively pay $18 billion over 18 years to settle the state- and local-government claims.
 Johnson & Johnson was also involved in the discussions to contribute additional money, the Journal reported.

-The letter was signed by attorneys general for 21 states as well as Puerto Rico and the District of Columbia and include some of the hardest hit by the opioid crisis, including Ohio and West Virginia.
-It was signed mostly by Democratic attorneys general, although there are some Republicans, including West Virginia's Patrick Morrisey and Florida's Ashley Moody.
+The letter was signed by attorneys general for 21 states as well as Puerto Rico and the District of Columbia, including some of the places hardest hit by the opioid crisis, such as Ohio and West Virginia.
+Those who signed were mostly Democratic attorneys general, although there are some Republicans, including West Virginia's Patrick Morrisey and Florida's Ashley Moody.

 "Each of you has expressed that your clients seek a settlement that is global," the letter reads.
 "It is our collective view that the most recently communicated offer is unlikely to achieve that goal.
 We invite you to discuss our specific issues more fully so that a global settlement may be reached."

-Some states remain supportive of the $18 billion offer, which grew out of talks with wholesalers that were led by a bipartisan group of the attorneys general from North Carolina, Texas, Pennsylvania and Tennessee.
+Some states remain supportive of the $18 billion offer, which grew out of talks with wholesalers led by a bipartisan group of attorneys general from North Carolina, Texas, Pennsylvania and Tennessee.
 Those attorneys general didn't sign the letter.

 "This is a complicated set of cases and negotiations continue," Tennessee Attorney General Herbert H. Slatery III said in a statement.
 "States have taken different positions for different reasons, and the ups and downs are expected."